 IPL vs EPL: How the leagues compare

-Fast-becoming one of world sport’s most popular events, the Indian Premier League’s 11% year-on-year growth since it first took place in 2008, makes it one of the fastest growing brands on the planet.
+Fast-becoming one of world sport’s most popular events, the IPL’s 11% year-on-year growth since it first took place in 2008, makes it one of the fastest growing brands on the planet.

 Now into its 13th year, the gathering momentum the Indian Premier League has been generating over the last decade has given the tournament status as one of the most powerful sporting events in the world, with high-profile sponsors, advertisers, broadcasters and investors clamouring to get a piece of the pie from all over the world.